 SI.
-No Name of the Department Scheme to which the funds relate Central assistance lost/diverted (Ruppes in crore) Remarks l.
-Agriculture Macro Management of Agriculture - Centrally Sponsored Scheme (CSS) 22.82 The scheme was introduced in the state from 2001-02 subsuming 27 existing CSS.
-The expenditure under the scheme based on a work plan was to be shared between Government of India (GOI) and the State Government in the ratio of 90: 10 treating 80 per cent of Central assistance as grant and remaining 20 per cent as loan.
-As per guidelines 50 per cent of allocated funds were to be released by GOI during April every year as first instalment and on receipt of progress report of utilisation of available funds (unspent funds of previous years plus amount released in the first instalment), the second and final instalment was to be released on a graded basis i.e. upto 60 per cent by December would entitle to the remaining 50 per cent but such utilisation in January, February or March would entitle the State Government to 40, 30, 20 per cent respectively of balance funds.
+No Name of the Department Scheme to which the funds relate Central assistance lost/diverted (Ruppes in crore) Remarks Ι. Agriculture The scheme was introduced in the state from 2001-02 subsuming 27 existing CSS.
+The expenditure under the scheme based on a work plan was to be shared between Government of India (GOI) and the State Government in the ratio of 90 : 10 treating 80 per cent of Central assistance as grant and remaining 20 per cent as loan.
+As per guidelines 50 per cent of allocated funds were to be released by GOI during April every year as first instalment and on receipt of progress report of utilisation of available funds (unspent funds of previous years plus amount released in the first instalment), the second and final instalment was to be released on a graded basis i.e. upto 60 per cent by December would entitle to the remaining 50 per cent respectively of balance funds.
 Central assistance of Rs.22.82 crore was lost on account of the following: (i) Poor utilisation of available funds: Rs.14.85 crore (ii) Excess carry over of balance: Rs.7.97 crore.
-2. Education Centrally sponsored scheme Educational technology with 100 per cent Central assistance Government of India (GOI) sanctioned (March 200 Rs.1.61 crore towards purchase of 12978 radio-cur cassette players for supply to primary schools of 14 sup cyclone affected districts and released (March 2001) installment of Rs.94.32 lakh.
-The balance was to released on purchase of the sets by the State.
-On trequest of State Government, GOI permitted utilisation of the fund during 2001-02.
-The fund could not utilised even in 2001-02.
-To avoid lapse of budget grathe money was drawn and kept in Civil Deposit as consequently the balance of the Central assistance Rs.66.64 lakh was lost.
+2. Education Centrally sponsored scheme Educational technology with 100 per cent Central assistance 0.67 Government of India (GOI) sanctioned (March 2001) Rs.1.61 crore towards purchase of 12978 radio-cum- cassette players for supply to primary schools of 14 super cyclone affected districts and released (March 2001) lst installment of Rs.94.32 lakh.
+The balance was to be released on purchase of the sets by the State.
+On the request of State Government, GOI permitted utilisation of the fund during 2001-02.
+The fund could not be utilised even in 2001-02.
+To avoid lapse of budget grant the money was drawn and kept in Civil Deposit and consequently the balance of the Central assistance of Rs.66.64 lakh was lost.

 SI.
-No Name of the Department Scheme to which the funds relate Central assistance lost/diverted (Ruppes in crore) Remarks Raj Department JGSY and SGSY Jawahar jayanti the year had ded (i) retent financia expendi SC/ST share (i instalme Scrutiny of 16 sanction orders issued by GOI under Jawahar Gram Samridhi Yojana (JGSY) and Swarn jayanti Gram Swarojgar Yojna (SGSY) schemes during the year 1999-2001 revealed that Government of India had deducted Central Assistance of Rs.18.94 crore due to (i) retention of excess balance at the commencement of financial year (Rs.13.58 crore), (ii) excess administrative expenditure (Rs.0.46 crore), (iii) short expenses on SC/ST (Rs.0.65 crore) and (iv) short release of State share (Rs.4.25 crore) at the time of release of next instalment under the schemes.
+No Name of the Department Scheme to which the funds relate Central assistance lost/diverted (Ruppes in crore) Remarks 3 Panchayati Raj Department Loss of Central Assistance under JGSY and SGSY 18.94 Scrutiny of 16 sanction orders issued by GOI under Jawahar Gram Samridhi Yojana (JGSY) and Swarn jayanti Gram Swarojgar Yojna (SGSY) schemes during the year 1999-2001 revealed that Government of India had deducted Central Assistance of Rs.18.94 crore due to (i) retention of excess balance at the commencement of financial year (Rs.13.58 crore), (ii) excess administrative expenditure (Rs.0.46 crore), (iii) short expenses on SC/ST (Rs.0.65 crore) and (iv) short release of State share (Rs.4.25 crore) at the time of release of next instalment under the schemes.
 This deprived the rural poor of the intended benefits.
 4. Fisheries and Animal Resources Development Department CSS - Development of fresh water aqua culture through Fish Farmers Development Agencies (FFDAs) 0.89 Scheme funds meant for subsidy and training of fish farmers were irregularly diverted by 22 FFDAs for payment of base staff salary which was to be borne out of the State Government funds.
 This had deprived the fish farmers of the intended benefits Total 43.32